10 Top-Rated Tourist Attractions in New Haven

 1 Yale University

 The Peabody Museum of Natural History at Yale University features exhibits on biology, paleontology, botany, geology, and anthropology.
-Specific permanent attractions include the Great Hall of Dinosaurs, the Hall of Native American Cultures, Daily Life in Ancient Egypt, Hall of Minerals, Earth and Space, Hall of Mammalian Evolution, and Birds of Connecticut.
-Temporary exhibits offer an ever changing variety of topics.
+Specific permanent attractions include the Great Hall of Dinosaurs, the Hall of Native American Cultures, Hall of Minerals, Hall of Mammalian Evolution, Earth and Space, and Birds of Connecticut.
+Housing part of Yale's large Egyptology collection, the Daily Life in Ancient Egypt gallery includes a mummy and coffin, a granite Head of Osiris, and the black diorite Bust of a Ptolemaic King.
+In the Hall of Native American Cultures are more than 300 objects ranging from tools and clothing to pottery and baskets.

 3 Yale University Art Gallery

-The Yale Center for British Art displays British paintings, drawings, prints, sculptures, photographs, and other pieces, from the Elizabethan period to modern day.
+The Yale Center for British Art displays British paintings, drawings, prints, sculptures, photographs, and other pieces, from the Elizabethan period to the modern day.
+You can see works here by Constable, Gainsborough, Hogarth, Joshua Reynolds, and Barbara Hepworth.
+Also displayed are works by Whistler and Canaletto, neither of whom were British but they were active in Britain and painted British subjects.

 Also located here is the Center's Department of Rare Books with some 30,000 volumes.